phroggyy/deployment-notifier/readme.md

 # Deployment Notifier

-The deployment notifier runs a WebSocket server that will notify clients of when a deployment (determined by its label).
+The deployment notifier runs a WebSocket server that will notify clients of when a deployment (determined by its label) is updated.

 The output includes a version (the Kubernetes revision), and availability expressed as `readyReplicas / desiredReplicas`.